Level 3 Autonomy from the Ground Up

 When a car is in autonomous mode, we believe that there is potential for a range of new experiences and possibilities.
 Conditional autonomy might, for example, offer a unique opportunity for users to spend their time however they prefer.
 As we are moving towards an increasingly more autonomous world, it is essential for designers to deeply understand the relationship between driver and vehicle.
 This understanding will enable them to create AVs that will be impactful, trustworthy, and enjoyable.
 Ford is already a household name, but as it transitions into a new mobility era, its aspiration is to become not only the world’s most trusted car company but the world’s most trusted company period.
 Ford believes that freedom of movement drives human progress, and it aspires to design smart vehicles for a smart world.

-The Olin SCOPE team is working alongside Ford to reimagine the driving and riding experience in a vehicle with Level 3 capability and will design a prototype that captures our findings.
-To do this, our team will conduct research and interviews to deeply understand users and their needs, and create iterative prototypes to envision a Level 3 autonomous vehicle from the ground up.
+The Olin SCOPE team worked alongside Ford to reimagine the driving and riding experience in a vehicle with Level 3 capability.
+To do this, our team conducted research and interviews to deeply understand users and their needs, while trying to help them envision a future they had not yet experienced, and generated numerous insights and scenarios that captured the opportunities for decreasing the “lows” of driving while increasing the “highs” of driving.
+The work culminated in a number of prototypes and hypotheses that offer Ford a vision of a Level 3 autonomous vehicle designed from the ground up.